 In order to promote

-Literacy in the school we
+Literacy in the school,

-encourage our students to
+we encourage our

-read for enjoyment.
-The
+students to read for

-school runs a number of

-DEAR (Drop Everything and

-Read) weeks throughout

-the year and also offers a
+enjoyment.
+First Year

+students have a

+designated Library

+Class once a week in
-'Book Club' to Junior students in the hope that they become passionate about reading and language.

-We offer a Literacy rich environment and take a whole-school approach to fostering an appreciation of language and literature through competitions, such as our Junior and Senior 'Poet of the Year'.
+the hope that they become passionate about reading and language.
+The school runs a number of DEAR (Drop Everything and Read) weeks throughout the year.
+We endeavour to offer a Literacy rich environment and take a whole-school approach to fostering an appreciation of language and literature through competitions, such as our Junior and Senior 'Poet of the Year'.